jadecobra/python_tdd_exercises/source/exceptions/AttributeError/index.rst

 .. meta::
   :description: What causes AttributeError in Python?
-Step-by-step TDD tutorial that deliberately triggers AttributeError: module 'src.attribute_error' has no attribute 'variable_01' (and with Did you mean suggestions), type object 'AClass' has no attribute 'attribute_01', plus side-effect TypeError when calling methods defined without self (AClass.method_04(AClass) / takes 0 positional arguments but 1 was given) and SyntaxError during class vs function edits.
-Fix by adding 10 module variables, 10 functions, 10 class attributes and 10 methods (mixed with/without self, all returning or set to None) using bare attribute access in tests (no assert statement needed; the access itself must not raise for the test to pass).
-Covers uv init attribute_error, src/ package layout, import src.attribute_error, tests/__init__.py, uv add pytest-watcher, uv run pytest-watcher . --now, git commits after each RED/GREEN/REFACTOR step, that variables/functions are attributes of modules, class attributes and methods are attributes of classes, and "in Python everything is an object".
-Builds on AssertionError (re-uses initial test_failure with "AssertionError: True is not false") and None chapters.
+Step-by-step TDD tutorial that deliberately triggers AttributeError: module 'src.attribute_error' has no attribute 'variable_00' (and with "Did you mean" suggestions in later steps), plus side-effect ModuleNotFoundError: No module named 'src.attribute_error', NameError during bare name assignment in GREEN steps, and TypeError: 'NoneType' object is not callable (when a name assigned None is called as a function).
+Fix by adding 10 module variables (chained = None) then 10 functions (each returning the previous) in src/attribute_error.py; tests use bare attribute access and calls (no assert statement needed for the main tests; the access itself must not raise).
+Demonstrates that variables and functions are attributes of the module and "in Python everything is an object".
+Re-uses the initial test_failure from AssertionError.
+Covers uv init attribute_error, mkdir tests + src, tests/__init__.py, mv main.py, requirements.txt with pytest + pytest-watcher, uv add --requirement requirements.txt, uv run pytest-watcher . --now, git commit after every RED/GREEN/REFACTOR (including "remove the commented lines" on the impl), src package layout for "import src.attribute_error".
 Part of the Pumping Python TDD book by Jacob Itegboje.
-  :keywords: Jacob Itegboje, Pumping Python, python AttributeError, what causes AttributeError, AttributeError: module 'src.attribute_error' has no attribute, AttributeError type object 'AClass' has no attribute, AttributeError Did you mean, python AttributeError fix, TDD AttributeError, red green refactor attributes, uv init attribute_error, src.attribute_error, bare attribute access unittest, no assert needed for AttributeError test, python module has no attribute, python class has no attribute, methods without self TypeError, python everything is an object, attributes of modules vs classes, class attributes tutorial, what is a method python, python TDD src layout, pytest-watcher AttributeError, AssertionError True is not false in AttributeError chapter, NameError TypeError SyntaxError alongside AttributeError, Pumping Python exceptions, python TDD for beginners AttributeError
+  :keywords: Jacob Itegboje, Pumping Python, python AttributeError, what causes AttributeError, AttributeError: module 'src.attribute_error' has no attribute, AttributeError Did you mean, python AttributeError fix, TDD AttributeError, red green refactor attributes, uv init attribute_error, src.attribute_error, bare attribute access unittest, no assert needed for AttributeError test, python module has no attribute, variables are attributes of modules, functions are attributes of modules, python everything is an object, python TDD src layout, pytest-watcher AttributeError, AssertionError True is not false, 'NoneType' object is not callable, ModuleNotFoundError No module named src, NameError name is not defined, 10 variables 10 functions, uv add --requirement, uv run pytest-watcher . --now, git commit after each step, remove the commented lines, Pumping Python exceptions, python TDD for beginners AttributeError, src package layout

 .. include:: ../../links.rst